David Buick (politician)

 David Buick (29 April 1848 – 18 November 1918) was a New Zealand politician of the Reform Party.
 A New Zealand-born sheep breeder, he represented farming interests in Parliament.
 He owned racing horses and won various high-profile races.
 He died in office in the 1918 influenza epidemic.

 Early life

 Buick was born in Wellington in 1848.
 His father, William Buick, had come to Wellington in 1841 on the Arab from England.
 Buick senior farmed in the Hutt Valley, with Buick junior taking over the farm in 1867.
 On 5 June 1876, he married Mary Ann (Polly) Buick (née Hill), daughter of I. M. Hill from Nelson.

-In 1881, Buick junior bought land in the Manawatu's Kairanga Block.
+In 1881, Buick junior bought land in the Manawatū's Kairanga Block.
 Living at a time when many New Zealanders were immigrants, Buick was proud of his birth in the colony and referred to it on occasions.

 Political career

 In 1885, he started making submissions to the Road Board over access issues.
 In 1887, he joined the Road Board and within months, he became its chairman.
 The Road Board ran into financial difficulties over a court case concerning stormwater run off, and ratepayers thus petitioned for the establishment of the Manawatu Land Drainage Board (MLDB), which was established in 1894.
 In December 1895, Buick became the MLDB's second chairman and held that position until 1898.